sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/configure_with_browser.md

 5. You should be automatically re-directed to the config page but if you are not, open a browser (Chrome is preferred) and type **rtk.local** into the address bar.

-## RTK Torch
+## RTK Torch and TX2

 To get into browser configuration follow these steps:

-1. Power on the RTK Torch
+1. Power on the RTK Torch or TX2
 2. Once the device has started press the Power Button twice within 1 second (double tap).
 3. The device will beep twice indicating it is waiting for incoming connections.